 Earlier today we drove south on SR 75 checking out that portion of the Sawtooth Valley.
-Then we backtracked to Stanley where we ate breakfast before we headed back to Nampa.
+We drove to the top of Galena Pass before turning around and returning to Stanley through the Sawtooth Valley.

 I was fascinated with that igneous intrusion in the center of this picture.
 The grade was awesome, the roadcut was stunning but what is the story on this extremely hard intrusion.
 One day, 100,000 years from now it will be on the peak of a new "Sawtooth Range".